-that they meant ever to support their constitutional rights, that they should never voluntarily recede from their just claims, contained both in the letter and spirit of the constitution
+that they meant ever to support their constitutional rights, that they should never voluntarily recede from their just claims, contained both in the letter and spirit of the constitution.

-After several messages both from the council and house of representatives, the governor, ever obstinate in error, declared he had no authority over the king's troops, nor should he use any influence to have them removed Thus by express acknowledgement of the first magistrate, it appeared that the military was set so far above the civil authority, that the last was totally unable to check the wanton exercise of this newly established power in the province.
-But the assembly peremptorily determined to do no business while thus insulted by the planting of cannon at the doors of the statehouse, and interrupted in their solemn deliberations by the noisy evolutions of military discipline
+After several messages both from the council and house of representatives, the governor, ever obstinate in error, declared he had no authority over the king's troops, nor should he use any influence to have them removed.\ Thus by express acknowledgement of the first magistrate, it appeared that the military was set so far above the civil authority, that the last was totally unable to check the wanton exercise of this newly established power in the province.
+But the assembly peremptorily determined to do no business while thus insulted by the planting of cannon at the doors of the statehouse, and interrupted in their solemn deliberations by the noisy evolutions of military discipline.

-[73] The roval charter required that they should proceed to the choice of a speaker, and the election of a council, the first day of the meeting of the assembly.
+[73] The royal charter required that they should proceed to the choice of a speaker, and the election of a council, the first day of the meeting of the assembly.
 They had conformed to this as usual, but protested against its being considered as a precedent on any future emergency.
-Thus amidst the warmest expressions of resentment from all classes, for the indignity offered a free people by this haughty treatment to their legislature, the governor suffered them to sit several weeks without doing business, and at last compelled them to give way to an armed force, by adjourning the general assembly to Cambridge.
+Thus amidst the warmest expressions of resentment from all classes, for the indignity offered a free people by this haughty treatment to their legislature, the governor suffered them to sit several weeks without doing business; and at last compelled them to give way to an armed force, by adjourning the general assembly to Cambridge.

 The internal state of the province required the attention of the house at this critical exigence of affairs.
-They therefore, on their first meeting at Cambridge, resolved, breach of privilege, an infraction on the natural rights of the people and CHAP III manifestly subversive of that happy form of government they had hitherto 1.7.6.9 enjoyed.
-That the honor, dignity, and service of the sovereign should be attended to by that assembly so far as was consistent with the just rights of the people, their own dignity, and the freedom of debate but that proceeding [74] to business while an armed force was quartered in the province was not a dereliction of the privileges legally claimed by the colony, but from necessity and that no undue advantage should be taken from their compliance.
+They therefore, on their first meeting at Cambridge, resolved,

+That it was their opinion that the British constitution admits no armed force within the realm, but for the purpose of offensive or defensive war.
+That placing troops in the colony in the midst of profound peace was a breach of privilege, an infraction on the natural rights of the people, and manifestly subversive of that happy form of government they had hitherto enjoyed.
+That the honor, dignity, and service of the sovereign should be attended to by that assembly, so far as was consistent with the just rights of the people, their own dignity, and the freedom of debate; but that proceeding [74] to business while an armed force was quartered in the province, was not a dereliction of the privileges legally claimed by the colony, but from necessity, and that no undue advantage should be taken from their compliance.